Skip to main content

 (Current price, subject to change)

-Reviewed names the Black+Decker BPACT08WT its budget portable-AC pick, with good cooling at roughly half the cost of a typical unit, and This Old House highlights a compact BLACK+DECKER portable AC as suited to dorm rooms and other small spaces up to 150 sq ft.
-The 3,950 BTU SACC rating is sized for a single room rather than an open floor, which is the right target for a dorm.
+Reviewed has long named BLACK+DECKER's compact portable AC its budget pick, with good cooling at roughly half the cost of a typical unit, and This Old House highlights a compact BLACK+DECKER portable AC as suited to dorm rooms and other small spaces up to 150 sq ft.
+The 5,000 BTU SACC rating is sized for a single room rather than an open floor, which is the right target for a dorm.

 The DGH Dorm AC Fit Score lands at 8.0, just under the Midea, because both share the vented-unit legality ceiling while the Black+Decker trades smart control and dehumidification headroom for a lower price.
-Reviewed measured it at 52 dB, noticeably louder than the Honeywell fan — the trade you accept for true cooling at this price.
+BLACK+DECKER rates it at 52 dB on its highest setting, noticeably louder than the Honeywell fan — the trade you accept for true cooling at this price.
 Confirm the street price before buying, since some third-party listings inflate it well above what the unit costs, and amortize that lower price over a 4-year stay rather than judging it on one summer.

 What We Love

-• Reviewed names it a budget portable-AC pick with good cooling at roughly half the cost of a typical unit
+• Reviewed has long named BLACK+DECKER's compact unit a budget portable-AC pick with good cooling at roughly half the cost of a typical unit

-• The Follow Me remote and window kit ship in the box, ready for a hall that allows a non-window vented unit
+• The full-function remote and window kit ship in the box, ready for a hall that allows a non-window vented unit

 • Caster wheels make it easy to roll between rooms or stash it in a closet over winter break